Skip to main content

 Take Out a Phone Contract

-Getting a personal contract can be challenging, as many phone companies would require you to pay a large security deposit.
-However, all monthly payments will contribute to your credit history.
+Securing a phone contract can be challenging, especially if you have no credit history or a low credit score, as many phone companies require a large security deposit.
+However, all monthly payments made under the contract contribute to your credit history, demonstrating your ability to manage regular payments.

 Lease a Car

-Ways an Installment Loan Can Help Build Credit
+Ways an Online Personal Installment Loan Can Help Build Credit

 Did you know that an installment loan can help you improve your credit score?